Experienced and beginner amateur gardeners

 We are also members of the Gold Club, a group of Garden Centres – Brimsmore Gardens, Yeovil, Poundbury Gardens, near Dorchester and Castle Gardens, Sherborne.
 For more information about The Gold Club click here: http://www.thegardeneronline.co.uk/the-gold-club

-On the subject of talks, please note that the speakers for the talks on 10th May and 12th July have swapped, and are now as follows:
+On the subject of talks, please remember that the speakers for the talks on 10th May and 12th July have swapped, and are now as follows:

 10th May: No Dig Gardening with Stephanie Hafferty